mxiuwang/git-practice/Scenario_2/Instructions.md

 # Instructions
 1. Create a feature branch on your local machine called `Scenario2`.
 1. Go onto Github, open `master-student-name` branch in origin, go to `Scenario_2`, and create a new file called `NewFile.txt`.
+What is in this file is not important.

 Code on your local machine: